DESIGN - PROTOTYPE - MANUFACTURE

 The Exploratorium, San Francisco, CA | June - July 2011

 I helped redesign and refurbish a Fresnel-absorption exhibit which displays the sun’s atmosphere’s absorption spectrum, and an AM radio exhibit which demonstrates the circuitry of a radio.

-Experience in user-centered design and product development
+User-centered design and product development

 CAD/CAM Tools: SolidWorks, Eagle, Fusion 360, SketchUp